We emphasize an interdisciplinary approach to learning, and offer a full curriculum of general studies, Judaics, Hebrew language, and related arts.

 In a warm and nurturing two-teacher environment of the Primary Level (K-3), students are comfortable and free to explore the many wonders of our universe.
 Cared for and encouraged, our youngest students are challenged as well.
 Field trips take them to museums and performances as well as parks and farms.
 They move beyond the classroom to experience the vibrant world in which they live.

 In the Intermediate Level (4-6), students actively engage each other and the adults around them both socially and intellectually, as they establish a sense of themselves.
-Two full-time teaches are also in each class as the students work to gain a deeper understanding of their world.
+Two full-time teachers are also in each class as the students work to gain a deeper understanding of their world.

 Combined, our children truly experience seven special years of growth and learning unparalleled in central Ohio.